 The Glass Surface Can Scratch or Crack

 Induction cooktops are made of a tough, heat-tempered glass-ceramic composite that is much more durable than glass alone.
 (This is true even of the lowest end portable burners.)
-However, they can scratch or crack, so you have to be careful with them.
+However, they can scratch and crack, so you have to be careful with them.
 For example, you don’t want to do a lot of scraping of pans along the surface or set a pan down too heavily.

 Burners Don’t Turn On or Stay On

 In most cases, these problems go back to the learning curve issue.
 If you place the wrong-sized pan on a burner, or an empty pan, then the burner may not turn on; it might flash at you or simply do nothing.
 For many induction burners, the pan has to be within an inch of the size of the burner.
 And some burners won't turn on if a pan is too small, particularly if the pan's magnetic properties aren't very strong.
 Sometimes, people complain that the burner just turns itself off without warning.
 But they may have forgotten that they lifted the pan up, or set a timer for the burner, or that the burner will shut off if it overheats, or if it detects a spill--a feature that can sometimes be triggered by small amounts of moisture on the cooktop (like from steam condensation).

 As neat (and safe) as these automatic features are, they really do require a learning curve.
 In most cases, complaints like this are the result of people not having fully learned how to use induction technology.
 And if they do indicate a malfunction, it could be related to electrical wiring, a voltage surge, or the type of cookware you're using (cast iron, for example, can get very hot if left on an induction burner for a long time, and the burner may shut off to prevent overheating).
 Reading the manual might fix many of these “mystery” issues.